Aljo Bendijo: 2006–2007: Various TV appearances

-2007-present: Stint at People's Television Network (PTV)
+2007–2012, 2015–present: Stint at People's Television Network (PTV)

 After his stint at RPN and UNTV, Bendijo then moved to the government-owned NBN 4.
 He became the main host of the morning show One Morning Cafe with Veronica Baluyut-Jimenez from 2007 to 2010.
-He anchored the late-night flagship newscast Batingaw (which became Teledyaryo: Final Edition) with Kathy San Gabriel and Cathy Villar from 2008 to 2012.
-On September 1, 2015, he again joined People's Television Network's morning show Good Morning Boss as host and one of the main anchors of PTV's flagship news program News @ 6 now became an anchor of PTV News with Kathy San Gabriel and Ria Fernandez.
+He anchored the primetime flagship newscast Teledyaryo with Angelique Lazo and Rey Langit from 2007 to 2008.
+He anchored the late-night flagship newscast Batingaw (which became Teledyaryo: Final Edition) with Buddy Oberas (now replaced by Angel Movido) Kathy San Gabriel and Katheine Vilar from 2008 to 2012.
+In September 2015, he again joined People's Television Network's morning show Good Morning Boss as host and one of the main anchors of PTV's flagship news program News @ 6 now became an anchor of PTV News with Kathy San Gabriel and Ria Fernandez from 2015 to 2017 and returning on May 11, 2020 with Diane Querrer and Alex Santos as final anchors until September 4, 2020.

 He hosted Isyu at Batas with De La Salle University Law School Vice Dean and Law professor Atty.
 Antonio "Butch" Jamon Jr. at DZAR 1026.
 The program deals with legal opinions on different issues of national interests and at the same time extending free legal advises especially to less fortunates and indigents.

 On September 12, 2016, Bendijo assumed as main anchor for RadyoBisyon aired live from Monday to Friday, 6:00 to 7:00 am, over PBS Radyo ng Bayan (now Radyo Pilipinas 1), PTV 4 and IBC 13 with co-host Czarinah Luzuegro.
 RadyoBisyon words of "radio" and "television" is the national morning newscast of Media Ng Bayan.

 He hosted Hamon-Bendijo, an issue based commentary radio program with Dean Butch Jamon also with Radyo ng Bayan 738 kHz right after RadyoBisyon.
 He formerly anchored Radyo Pilipinas News Nationwide, with Alan Allanigue on Radyo Pilipinas.
-He currently hosts BIRADA BENDIJO, a news and commentary radio program, on Radyo Pilipinas 738 khz.
+He currently hosts BIRADA BENDIJO, a news and commentary radio program, on Radyo Pilipinas 738 kHz.

 In July 2022, he was designated by President Bongbong Marcos as general manager of PTV.